bormaxi8080/osint-timeline/DRAFT.md

 How Israeli spies penetrated Hizbollah.
 Depth and quality of intelligence helped IDF turn the tide against Lebanese militant group: https://www.ft.com/content/6638813e-e246-4409-9a38-95bf60a220a8

 Moral Risk, Moral Injury, and Institutional Responsibility.
 Ethical Issues in HUMINT: https://www.tandfonline.com/doi/full/10.1080/08850607.2024.2382031

+Learn how to build a Python Telegram scraper using Telethon for OSINT and threat intelligence monitoring.
+Step-by-step guide with practical examples: https://publication.osintambition.org/python-for-telegram-osint-automate-telegram-threat-intel-monitoring-bdc21195575c

 ----